parinazabasi5-lgtm/milestones-IRT/README.md

 2. Open `R/irt_demo.R` and click **Run** to print item parameters.
    Optional: uncomment the two `plot(...)` lines to see an item characteristic curve and the test information curve.

+- The example dataset is synthetic; variable naming and structure mirror typical parent-report milestone questionnaires.